jakeva/jakeva.github.io/_posts/2013-03-25-Bookmarking.md

 Bookmarks
 ---------

 Bookmarks used to be so easy for me.
 How?
 I never used them, that's how.
-That quickly became impractical, now I've got over 1500 bookmarks (not really that many..), and each is meticulously organized and tagged.
+Of course, that created a problem for me if I ever wanted to backtrack and visit something I found earlier, so I started bookmarking.

-Many people have vastly more bookmarks than I do, from a cursory look online.
+Now I have quite a few, but many people have vastly more bookmarks than I do.
 I can't imagine how they get that many, but then again I'm not really as much a net addict as many other people.
-My collection is modest, but essential.
+In any case, I consider my collection modest, but essential.

 The number of bookmarks a person has is only one part of the problem.
 How many browsers do you use?
 Well, whatever your answer, unless you're a web developer or power user, you likely keep your bookmarks with your favorite browser.
 That's what I did in the beginning too, when I finally started bookmarking.
 It worked too, because I was using Chrome and at the time it was the only browser to let you sign in and instantly have all your stuff.
 I could go to school, login in to Chrome (after installing it) and have every single bookmark I had ever bookmarked.